How Much Does Landscaping Cost in 2025?

 Frequently Asked Questions

-You can maintain your home’s landscape with regular pruning, planting, fertilizing, aeration, and soil testing.
-Remember to water your grass and flowers regularly, reseal fences, keep up with routine maintenance on retaining walls, and winterize your yard and garden before temperatures drop.
-If you’re overwhelmed by landscaping maintenance, you can hire a landscaper to take care of everything for you.
+You can maintain your home’s landscape by regularly pruning, planting, fertilizing, aerating, and soil testing.
+Remember to water your grass and flowers regularly, reseal fences, maintain retaining walls routinely, and winterize your yard and garden before temperatures drop.

-How do you plan a backyard landscaping project?
+How do I plan a backyard landscaping project?

-If you’re completely overhauling your backyard, bringing in a professional landscaper who can walk you through options at every budget level is probably a good idea.
-Calculate your budget before committing to any work; landscaping can get expensive, so it’s always good to know your limits and what’s practical within your budget.
+To plan your project, bring in a professional landscaper who can walk you through options at every budget level.
+Calculate your budget before committing to any work.
+Landscaping can get expensive, so it’s always good to know your limits and what’s practical within your budget.